Resolution Methods

 In 2005 two other neighbours took their dispute to a different county court.
 These two neighbours each used London barristers, one of them used a London solicitor, the other a local solicitor, and they each used the foremost expert witnesses.
 Between them they spent some £140,000 on resolving their case.

 Having read these examples, you will conclude that the only way to avoid spending serious amounts of money is to amicably negotiate directly with your neighbour.
-The RICS Neighbour Disputes Service is probably the least costly way of obtaining professional help that stands a chance of settling the dispute, and even this will cost upwards of £3,000.
+The methods of Expert Determination and the RICS Neighbour Disputes Service are probably the least costly way of obtaining professional help that stand a chance of settling the dispute, and even this will cost upwards of £2,500.

 All too often, amicable negotiation will not be possible.
 If this is the case then it will be necessary to evaluate the different resolution methods available and to decide which method is likely to find acceptance by your neighbour: this means both acceptance of the method as a viable means of resolving the dispute and acceptance of the outcome.
 And so you have to take account of your neighbour's views on how to work toward a resolution of the dispute and cannot simply steamroller through a settlement in your own favour on the presumption that your neighbour is a rogue and a scoundrel.